Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/_index.en.md

 ---
-title: Options (code lists)
+title: Code lists and options
 linktitle: Options
-description: How to configure Options / Code lists for an app?
+description: How to set up code lists for components that use options
 toc: true
 weight: 40
 aliases: